williamle8300/anthem/README.md

 	sort tracks (can you do it to currently playing songs?) create something to
 		- quickly switch between trackSets,
-		- or findSongs and play it directly in the trackSet,
+		- or findSongs and play it directly from within a trackSet,
-		- blend trackSets
+		- blend 2/MORE trackSets
-		- shuffle play! w000!
+		- shuffle play! w000! aw jea

 	how to use the ichecks? for consistency. how to signal "stored in a {trackSet}"?